Women in Hong Kong: Marriage and the workforce

 A large number of women will enter into the labour force following their education, but traditionally there was a substantial dropout rate after marriage and/or childbearing, due to the sense of obligation that women felt for their families and households.
 As a result of this, many women quit their occupations.
 In addition to this, until the 1970s the marriage bar was widely applied to women employees in Hong Kong.

 From the mid-1990s through to the 21st century, Hong Kong has enacted several laws prohibiting employment discrimination, including discrimination based on sex and marital status.

 In Hong Kong, the trend is that both males and females are getting married later in life.
 This is mainly due to the desire to be more independent, not just in the business world, but in all areas of life.
 Traditionally, women have been underestimated and viewed as inadequate members of society.
 As a result, they have a harder time getting hired by major companies and are less able to contribute monetarily to their families.
 By delaying marriage, women are more likely to pursue full-time and higher paying occupations.
 Hong Kong has one of the lowest total fertility rate in the world, 1.18 children/per woman, which is far below the replacement rate of 2.1.
 Hong Kong, like other developed nations in Asia, such as Japan and South Korea, has a strong tradition of women being housewives after marriage, but since the 1990s this has been challenged.
 As of 2011, the labour force participation rate for never married women was 67.2%, while for ever married women, it was only 46.8%.

 Marriage in Hong Kong is becoming based on personal happiness and romantic satisfaction, as opposed to the traditional marriage based on duty and the expectation to stay with one's spouse regardless of the situation.
 Women now have more of a say in who they wish to marry, and if the marriage does not work out according to plan, they are able to openly consider divorce.
 Traditional marriage values are becoming less important and divorce has become more common and socially acceptable.
 Consequently, more individuals in Hong Kong are single than ever before.
-However, it is important to note that in China, marriage is based on strong family ties and relationships, despite any lack of romance.
+However, in China, marriage is based on strong family ties and relationships, despite any lack of romance.
 Therefore, if one were to propose divorce, he or she would risk losing all contact with the family.
 As of 2011, 49.0% of women were married, 8.7% of women were widowed, 4.4% of women were divorced, 0.6% of women were separated, and 37.3% of women had never been married.